rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- It is my **dedication** to reduce complexity of an entire system through documentation, automation testing, improve code quality, and design features based on a big picture to prevent **technical debt**.
-Anything else will become easier to fulfill once the primary goal has been achieved.
+- It is my **persistence** in acquiring valuable knowledge and competencies to remain myself relevant and prepare for the unexpected.

 #### **What do you consider to be your weaknesses?**